 In most truck accident lawsuits, the plaintiff must prove negligence.
 A lawsuit based on negligence has four elements: duty, breach of duty, harm, and causation.

-In other words, you must prove that the defendants had a certain duty to you (such as a duty to drive safely or keep the truck in good working condition), that they failed to uphold this duty, that you suffered a certain harm (such as injuries or damage to your car), and that this harm was directly caused by the breach of duty.
+In other words, you must prove that the defendants had a certain duty to you (such as a duty to drive safely or keep the truck in good working condition), that they failed to uphold this duty, and that you suffered certain harm (such as injuries or damage to your car), and that this harm was directly caused by the breach of duty.

 In many cases, the trucker merely breaking the law is enough to prove negligence; this is known as negligence per se.